Urban secession: German-speaking countries

 In Germany there are two cities — Berlin and Hamburg — that are Bundesländer in themselves (thus, they are city-states within a federal system).
 The Free Hanseatic City of Bremen is also a city-state, comprising two cities: Bremen and Bremerhaven.
 At the district level, many large and medium-sized cities form their own district-free cities (German: Kreisfreie Städte).

 The city of Vienna is a federal state within the Republic of Austria.
 As in Germany, many large and medium-sized cities in Austria are separate from the regular districts, instead forming their own statutory cities (German: Statutarstädte).

 One of the cantons of Switzerland, Basel-Stadt, is a city-state.

 North America

 There are no city-states in North America.
-The District of Columbia in the United States and Distrito Federal in Mexico are federal government districts and not ordinary municipalities.
+The District of Columbia in the United States and Ciudad de México (CDMX) in Mexico are federal government districts and not ordinary municipalities.
 As such, they are subject to the direct authority, respectively, of the U.S. and Mexican federal governments.
 The residents of Washington, D.C. did not elect their own mayor and city council until 1972, when the United States Congress extended home rule to the city.
-However, the actions of the mayor and city council must still be approved, at least retroactively, by the Congress, and no legislation passed by the Government of the District of Columbia can take effect until and unless the U.S. Congress approves it.
+However, the actions of the mayor and city council must still be approved, at least retroactively, by Congress, and no legislation passed by the Government of the District of Columbia can take effect until and unless the U.S. Congress approves it.